colembaldwin-wq/Season-to-Season-Clutch-Correlation/README.md

 # Conclusion
 While individual seasons can show extreme clutch outcomes, clutch hitting does not persist over time.
 The results suggest that observed clutch performance is largely driven by variance rather than a repeatable player skill.
-Expect players who are very clutch or very unclutch to regress heavily to the mean next seaso
+Expect players who are very clutch or very unclutch to regress heavily to the mean next season.

 # Limitations & Future Work
 - Alternative definitions of leverage (e.g., late & close situations)